SupaMafia/Simple-Portfolio-Calculator/README.md

 # Simple-Portfolio-Calculator

-A program that calculates optimum portfolio for either maximizing return or minimizing risk.
+This is a program that calculates optimum portfolio for either maximizing return or minimizing risk.

 You need an txt file as input, file name is [indices.txt].